 Dissociation During Emotion: Many driven women with trauma histories go “offline” — dissociate — when emotions become intense.
 They describe it as going blank, watching themselves from above, or suddenly feeling very far away.
 Somatic therapy builds the capacity to stay present in the body during emotional activation.

-Freeze in Relationships: The shutdown Priya experiences in arguments?
+Freeze in Relationships: The shutdown Aisha experiences in arguments?
 That’s the freeze response — a survival strategy that served her beautifully as a child and now costs her marriages and friendships.
 Somatic work helps identify the body’s freeze signals early, before the shutdown completes.

 The Body as Enemy: Many trauma survivors are at war with their own bodies — ignoring hunger, pushing through pain, using exercise as punishment.
 Learning to relate to the body as an ally rather than an obstacle is itself a form of healing.
 If you want to work through these patterns in a trauma-informed therapeutic relationship, I’d love to be that person for you.